 Bird Feeder Problems

-Many of us who have fed the birds may have noticed some ill effects to the plants below the feeders.
+Many of us who have fed the birds may have noticed some ill effects on the plants below the feeders.

 - Birds defecate onto plants, coating the leaves which can kill or diminish the health of the foliage.